 Our work with Tsimbazaza Zoo helps protect the lemur species it houses, including:

-Madagascar Oasis’ philosophy is that they only initiate projects that fulfill a need in the local community and require minimum maintenance once they are closed.
-The organization always involves the local community throughout the entire project lifecycle, including prioritizing projects, gaining approval from decision-makers, implementation, and handing the project over to a local entity.
+Our philosophy at Madagascar Oasis is to only initiate projects that fulfill a need in the local community and require minimum maintenance once they are complete.
+We make sure to always involve the local community throughout the projects we undertake, including prioritizing projects, gaining approval from decision-makers, implementation, and handing the project over to a local entity.

 We ensure that programs set up by us continue, following the hand-over to a local organization.
 This involves providing technical training where necessary and discussing ideas with local communities of how revenue could be generated to ensure program continuity.